Table of Contents[Hide][Show]

 Release Date: PS2 May 31, 2002

-Way of the Samurai came out from developer Acquire which you might remember as the developer that made another video game franchise in our list, Tenchu.
-This game throws players into a wandering Ronin who happens to come across a village with three factions fighting to take control.
-How the story plays out is up to the player as the game features a branching storyline, but you can expect quite a bit of combat throughout the title.
+Way of the Samurai also comes from the development studio Acquire, the same team behind Tenchu.
+This game throws players into the shoes of a wandering Ronin who comes across a village with three factions fighting to take control.
+How the story plays out is up to the player as the game features a branching storyline, but you can expect quite a bit of combat regardless of the choices you make.

-Players will be using swords when they decide to challenge an NPC and there are over 40 different types of swords within the game.
-Combat is rather basic, you have the strong and regular attack, along with the block or kick if needed.
+Players will be using over 40 different types of swords within the game.
+Combat is rather basic with a strong and regular attack, along with a standard block or kick if needed.
 It’s only after defeating an enemy that you’re able to add the fallen enemy’s sword to your collection.